 Visit the COPS Office website at www.cops.usdoj.gov and select the "Account Access" link in the upper right corner.
 The "Forgot Password" hyperlink is located in under the login and password.
-In the prompt that appears, enter your email and click the "Submit" button.
-The password will be emailed to you.
-If grantees experience any problems with your password, please call the COPS Office Response Center at 1.800.421.6770 between 9:00 AM and 5:00 PM Eastern Standard Time.
-You may also email your issue to egov.issues@usdoj.gov
+In the prompt that appears after clicking the hyperlink, enter your email and click the "Submit" button.
+An email with a link for establishing a new password will be emailed to you.
+If grantees experience any problems with their password, please call the COPS Office Response Center at 1.800.421.6770 between 9:00 AM and 5:00 PM Eastern Standard Time.
+You may also email your question to egov.issues@usdoj.gov